 Tuition, fees and funding

-- First year: The VMED graduate program supports incoming PhD students during their first academic year with a Research Assistantship position, which includes a $27,000 annual stipend, tuition waiver, and healthcare benefits.
-Note: The annual stipend will increase to $29,000 for the fall 2022 semester.
+- First year: The VMED graduate program supports incoming PhD students during their first academic year with a Research Assistantship position, which includes a $29,000 annual stipend, tuition waiver, and healthcare benefits.

 - Subsequent years: Faculty advisors provide financial support.
 After successfully passing preliminary exams given during the second year of a PhD program and if the student is paid at the base stipend level, students are eligible for a $1,000 increase.

 - MS students must identify a faculty advisor who will provide financial support during their training.

 - A number of grants and fellowships are also available.
 Interested students should consult the U of M Graduate School and the college’s graduate program grant and fellowship opportunities.

 - Additional information on tuition and fees are detailed on the U of M OneStop.

 Our faculty will help to provide you with individualized training to gain new knowledge in the understanding of comparative aspects of biology and pathology across animal species, animal models of human disease, and animal diseases and populations.
 Our faculty conduct research in infectious and zoonotic diseases, the development of novel treatments for cancer and other diseases, genetic research and therapies, virology and bacteriology, population medicine, and ecosystem and wildlife health.